Hypermobile Singers: From Pretty Impressive to Pretty Painful

 - Since syndromic hypermobility is linked to collagen deficiency, protein consumption is essential.

-- People with hypermobility often require higher fluid and salt intake (re electrolyte balance) to manage symptoms related to blood pressure and circulation.
+- People with hypermobility often require higher fluid and salt intake (regarding electrolyte balance) to manage symptoms related to blood pressure and circulation.

 - Monitoring by a medical team to prevent and / or manage complications.